National Black Caucus of State Legislators

-The National Black Caucus of State Legislators (NBCSL) is an American political organization composed of African Americans elected to state legislatures in the United States and its territories.
+The National Black Caucus of State Legislators (NBCSL) is a bipartisan, membership organization composed of African Americans elected to state legislatures in the United States and its territories.

 Background

 NBCSL was founded in 1977 after a group of about eighteen African American state legislators, attending the annual meeting of the National Conference of State Legislatures and perceiving that the NCSL was still "racially exclusive" at that time, decided to call for a national conference in Nashville, Tennessee.
 About ninety African American state legislators attended.
 The first president was Michigan state representative Matthew McNeely.
 The organization has grown to more than six hundred members by 2008.
 Legislators of this organization come from 44 states, the U.S. Virgin Islands, and the District of Columbia.

 Since its inception, NBCSL has met annually in a pre-determined host state for its Annual Legislative Conference.
 Throughout the year, NBCSL sponsors policy symposia to keep members abreast of growing policy trends and educated on policy issues that affect NBCSL’s constituents.
 When legislators attend the Annual Legislative Conference, policy committees meet and discuss policy resolutions, drawing upon information presented in the symposia, that are voted up or down by the membership.
 These resolutions become the policy position of the organization.
 Legislators, corporate partners, and labor representatives take these policy resolutions and use them to influence public policy in state legislatures and on Capitol Hill.